lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 This is commonly known as _term sharing_, or _term graphs_ @Willsey2021.
-Maintaining this invariance is not hard in practice: whenever a new term is about to be added by the application of a rewrite, it must first be checked whether the term exist already---something that can be done cheaply by keeping track of all hashes of existing terms.
+Maintaining this invariance is not hard in practice: whenever a new term is about to be added by the application of a rewrite, it must first be checked whether the term exists already---something that can be done cheaply by keeping track of all hashes of existing terms.
-In the affirmative case, rather than adding a new term to the equivalence class of the matched term, the entire class of the existing node must be merged into it.
+In the affirmative case, rather than adding a new term to the equivalence class of the matched term, the classes of both terms must be merged.

-Note that when term sharing, it might be that not only the equivalence classes of the two terms must be merged, but also that merging of classes must be done
-recursively: given the terms $f(x, 3)$ and $f(y, 3)$, if the classes of $x$ and
+It might be that equivalence classes must be merged recursively: given the terms $f(x, 3)$ and $f(y, 3)$, if the classes of $x$ and
 $y$ are merged (and thus $x$ and $y$ have been proven equivalent), then the classes of their respective parent $f(x, 3)$ and $f(y, 3)$ must also be merged.